zeta-chain/network-athens3/docs/start_here.md

 # Athens 3 Validator Setup guide

-The ZetaChan Genesis process for Athens3 is broken up into three phases:
+The ZetaChan Genesis process for Athens3 is broken up into two phases:

-Phase 1: Local Setup
+Phase 1: Node Setup

 - Setup your validator node
 - Generate keys
 - Submit keys to the coordinator via GitHub PR

-Phase 2: Core Genesis
+Phase 2: Genesis

 - Wait for updated genesis file to be provided by the coordinator
-- Start zetacored
+- Start Your Node
 - Wait for the coordinator to confirm network genesis is complete

-Phase 3: TSS Keygen (Observer/Signer Validators Only)

-- Wait for the coordinator to provide the TSS keygen block and SEED IP
-- Start zetaclientd
-- Wait for the coordinator to confirm TSS keygen is complete

-## Phase 1: Local Setup
+## Phase 1: Node Setup

-### Node Setup

 Here we assume a typical Ubuntu 22.04 LTS x86_64 setup.
 If you are using a different OS you may need to make some adjustments.
 For more information about